 This information is then imputed across the towns stayed in, proportionate to the length of stay in each one.

 It is recognised that people tend to spend more when they stay in London than in other towns in the UK, and therefore an uplift index is calculated and applied to the spend allocated to London in cases where the respondent stayed in both London and other towns in the UK.

-In cases where an overseas resident hasn't given details of all the towns in the UK they stayed in, an uplift is applied to towns stayed in by similar records, using the same principles as outlined above for the imputation of stay, fares and spend.Nôl i'r tabl cynnwys
+In cases where an overseas resident has not given details of all the towns in the UK that they stayed in, an uplift is applied to towns stayed in by similar records, using the same principles as outlined above for the imputation of stay, fares and spend.Nôl i'r tabl cynnwys

 The number of visits and associated spending both have a clear seasonal pattern, with more taking place in the summer than in the winter.
 In addition, there are always additional peaks around other holiday periods such as Easter and half-term, which do not occur at the same time each year, and therefore the peaks occur at different times of the year.